 In addition to customer-facing communications, CPaaS can help improve internal, employee-facing communications, too.
 Keep everyone in the loop by sending company-wide alerts via SMS, or show your employees you care by sending personalized birthday wishes.
 CPaaS can also play a vital role in workplace safety by notifying employees about security incidents, inclement weather, or other emergencies.

 CPaaS companies can take various approaches to how they provide the solution for their customers.

 Syniverse is unique in that we take a white-glove, co-creation approach by providing developmental support and expertise to ensure businesses have the right tools and resources to meet their business needs.
 Syniverse CPaaS Concierge is designed to simplify the development and implementation of enterprise communications solutions.
 Depending on a company’s needs, we offer three custom solutions:

 Our ready-to-use CPaaS solutions provide the fastest deployment times, allowing enterprises to hit the ground running.
 Optimized for specific use cases and industries, this option does not offer as much flexibility as a modular or co-creator solution, but it is the most cost-effective.

 A modular approach to CPaaS deployment is highly flexible, allowing enterprises to take advantage of the specific communications APIs and features they need to build the best experience for their customers.
 We take care of everything on the backend, but you still have full control over every front-facing module.

-For companies without a development team or that would prefer to have CPaaS development outsourced to a vendor, Syniverse’s co-creator approach offers expert guidance to provide a competitive customer experience.
+For companies without a development team or that would prefer to have development outsourced to a CPaaS provider, Syniverse’s co-creator approach offers expert guidance to provide a competitive customer experience.
 A collaborative effort, the co-creator model is for enterprises that need a fully comprehensive and unique CPaaS solution.